-3. Responsibilities of Heads of Service/Corporate Managers
+3. Responsibilities of Heads of Service

 3.1 It is the responsibility of managers to establish sound arrangements for planning, appraising, authorising and controlling their operations in order to achieve continuous improvement, economy, efficiency and effectiveness and for achieving their financial performance targets.
 These arrangements also need to ensure compliance with all applicable statutes and regulations and other relevant statements of best practice.
-Managers must seek the advice of the Audit Manager/SIAS Head of Assurance in those instances where the principles of internal control prove difficult to implement or maintain.
+Managers must seek the advice of the Audit Manager in those instances where the principles of internal control prove difficult to implement or maintain.